 The Faster Payment System is one of three bank payment schemes enabling you to make a payment to another bank account.
-Unless you work for a medium sized company or larger you’d never even realise there are different bank payment types in the UK.
+Unless you work for a medium sized company or larger, you’d never even realise there are different bank payment types in the UK.
 Here’s a quick overview comparing all UK bank payment types from a business point of view:

-Depending on the number of payments you are making a month you can select any of the above payment options.
+Depending on the number of payments you are making per month you can select any of the above payment options.
 However, Faster Payments can become expensive when using it through your Corporate banking system (i.e. Natwest Bankline).

 Faster Payments are bank payments that clear in seconds rather than days.
-This is the standard way for consumers to make bank payments, however, for businesses, Bacs payments are still the primary option as they have been the standard for decades.
+This is the standard way for consumers to make bank payments.
+However, for businesses, Bacs payments are still the primary option as they have been the standard for decades.
 This is one reason Telleroo started to support Bacs files to make Faster Payments.